mrbech/SPPP/report/01_solutions.md

+#Introduction
+The following report is Martin Rønning Bech's answer to the Programs as Data (PRCPP) E2014 examination.
+It is split into  sections for each of the question.

+The code snippets for each of the questions can be found in the corresponding question section, the code have been cut out of the Quicksorts.java file.
+The complete source code can be found in Appendix \ref{sec:source_code} but should not be needed to read this report.
+The code have been compiled and run on Arch Linux using OpenJDK 1.8.0_25

 #Question 1:
 In this question we have to make the given *SimpleDeque* thread safe using locks.
 To make the *SimpleDeque* thread safe we can apply the Java Monitor